Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy

 It just so happens that my smoked chicken quarters are quick, easy, and very tasty and I am happy to show you my fool proof method for making these turn out great every time.

 I highly recommend brining these as I do with most poultry and I will, of course, walk you through that process in the article below.

 These were no ordinary chicken quarters though and with this batch, I decided to try something a little different in getting the rub up under the skin and it worked like a charm.

-I also used my own sauce recipe to make a beer barbecue glaze which I applied a couple of times during the smoking/cooking process and it was a winner as well.
+I also used my original sauce recipe to make a beer barbecue glaze which I applied a couple of times during the smoking/cooking process and it was a winner as well.